Toddler painting is a wonderfully inclusive, fun and creative way to express emotions, desires and to learn new skills!

 13. Bubble Wrap Painting

 Why do I like it?
 Painting on a different texture is a great way to keep the painting activity more interesting.
-Toddler's will also love to pop the bubble wrap too!
+Toddlers will also love to pop the bubble wrap too!

 14. Painting In The Rain

 Why do I like it?
 This is another easy way to entertain your toddler with paint and a great way to improve their fine motor skills once they are ready to learn how to paint within the lines and learn different shapes.
+The rain will also create fun patterns as your little one explores their creativity.

 15. Window Painting